sonata-nfv/son-tutorials/README.md

 sudo python src/emuvim/examples/demo_topo_1pop.py
 ```

 After this step, an NSD from the editor can be uploaded to the emulator and the [son-cli](https://github.com/sonata-nfv/son-cli) tools can be further used to manipulate the deployed service.
+Some deployment examples are described [here](https://github.com/sonata-nfv/son-emu/wiki).